demisto/content/Packs/AWS-SecurityLake/Integrations/AWSSecurityLake/AWSSecurityLake_description.md

 Before you can use the AWS Security Lake integration in XSOAR, you need to perform several configuration steps in your AWS environment.

 ### Prerequisites
-- Attach an instance profile with the required permissions to the XSOAR server or engine that is running on your AWS environment.
+- Attach an instance profile with the required permissions to the Cortex XSOAR server or engine that is running on your AWS environment.
 - Instance profile requires minimum permission: sts:AssumeRole.
 - Instance profile requires permission to assume the roles needed by the AWS integrations.